CGI-Learning-Hub/hub-ui/README.md

 ### Extra command line

-Please check all arguments in `cli.sh` and adapt it with/without docker for running lint/test/format...
+Please check all arguments in `cli.sh` and adapt it with/without docker for running format...

 ## Storybook dev